 The Company considers all highly-liquid instruments purchased with an original maturity of three months or less to be cash equivalents.
-Cash equivalents at September 30, 2023 and June 30, 2023 consisted of money market accounts.
-Restricted cash consisted of \$3 million held within a Company account at Woodforest Bank for the term note payable (see Note 6 - Significant Transactions, Note 13 - Debt and Note 23 - Subsequent Events), collateral for a letter of credit obtained related to the San Diego operating lease (see Note 15 - Operating Lease Obligations) and collateral for a Company purchasing card.
+Cash equivalents at December 31, 2023 and June 30, 2023 consisted of money market accounts.
+Restricted cash includes \$1.1 million held within a Company account at Woodforest Bank for the term note payable (see Note 6 - Significant Transactions, Note 13 - Debt and Note 23 - Subsequent Events), collateral for a letter of credit obtained related to the San Diego operating lease (see Note 15 - Operating Lease Obligations) and collateral for a Company purchasing card.
 The Company's bank required an additional 5% collateral held above the actual letters of credit issued for the San Diego lease and Company purchasing card.
-Restricted cash was approximately \$3.3 million at both September 30, 2023 and June 30, 2023.
+Restricted cash was approximately \$1.3 million and \$3.3 million at December 31, 2023 and June 30, 2023, respectively.